How would you like to have juice produced from your own fruit?

 Fresh apple juice can contain bacteria, which can only be reduced to safe levels through pasteurisation or fermenting to alcohol (cider).
 Back to the top

-If you agree that you are going to ferment the juice supplied, then yes we will supply the juice un-pasteurised.
-You need to provide your own bulk container(s).
+Yes we will supply your juice un-pasteurised.
+You need to provide your own clean bulk container(s) for us to return your juice in.
 Back to the top

 We also supply a note with your batch code and Best Before Date displayed on it for peace of mind and traceability.

 We use 75cl glass bottles.
 25cl sized bottles are available for large contract customers.
 Back to the top

 0 to 100 bottles – £2.28 per bottle

 101 to 250 bottles – £2.22 per bottle